 Previously, Janie has worked jointly with Scottish Government developing the Scottish Attainment Challenge programme, was seconded to work with The Standing International Conference of Inspectorates to develop their strategic plan, and has also led Education Scotland’s work with local authorities.

-Gillian Hamilton - Strategic Director, Corporate Services and Governance & Professional Learning and Leadership
+Gillian Hamilton - Strategic Director, Corporate Services and Governance and Professional Learning and Leadership

 Gillian Hamilton was appointed as Strategic Director when the roles and functions of the Scottish College for Educational Leadership (SCEL) transferred to Education Scotland on 01 April 2018.
 Gillian has responsibility for Professional Learning and Leadership, as well as for Organisational Development within Education Scotland.
 Prior to the transfer, Gillian was the first Chief Executive of SCEL at its inception in 2014.